use-inkubator/Ecosystem-Grants/README.md

 - **Liquid staking** a liquid staking provider takes token deposits, stakes those tokens, and gives the depositor a receipt which is redeemable for the staked tokens.
 - **Aggregator** that unites separate decentralized protocols and aggregates liquidity from a variety of decentralized exchanges to facilitate cost-efficient transactions.

 We encourage you to use [Sol2ink](https://github.com/Brushfam/sol2ink) to accelerate your work and reduce development scope.
-With Sol2ink you can transpile existing solidity contracts(f.e. uniwswap) in a matter of seconds.
 Read more in [Sol2ink docs](https://learn.brushfam.io/Sol2ink)

 **Technical Showcase**